fevangelista/VMDCube/README.md

 <img src="https://raw.githubusercontent.com/fevangelista/vmdcube/main/images/title.png" alt="Example of orbital rendered with VMDCube." width="450"/>
 </p>

-VMDCube is designed to work with VMD (Visual Molecular Dynamics) and can render orbitals read in the standard `cube` file format.
-It can be used to visualize molecular orbitals, electron density, and other volumetric data.
+VMDCube is designed to work with VMD (Visual Molecular Dynamics) and can render isocountour surfaces saved in the standard cube file format.
+VMDCube can visualize molecular orbitals, electron density, and other volumetric data.

 ## Installation